leaningtech/labs/sites/browserpod/src/content/docs/14-reference/01-BinaryFile/03-close.md

 ---
 title: close
-description: Close a BinaryFile handle in a BrowserPod Pod to flush pending writes and release the file once you have finished reading or writing.
+description: "Close a BinaryFile handle in a BrowserPod Pod to flush pending writes and release the file once you have finished reading or writing."
 ---

 ```ts